U8NWXD/oppia-wiki/Make-a-pull-request.md

 * After a while, check your pull request to see whether the CI checks have passed.
 If not, follow the instructions at [[If your build fails|If-your-build-fails]].

 * Then, wait for your code to get reviewed!
 While you're waiting, it's totally fine to start work on a new PR if you like.
-Just make sure to **checkout the develop branch** and pull in changes from upstream before you check out a new branch, so that each of your feature branches is based off of `develop`.
+Just follow these instructions again from the beginning.

 ## Step 5: Address review comments until all reviewers approve